 Western Kansas Community College Virtual Education Consortium is a jointly governed organization in which the College participates and is not included in the combined financial statements of the College's basic financial statements.
 The Consortium is a special purpose governmental unit organized under the Inter-local Agreement Act authorized by K.S.A.
 12-2901 and approved by the office of the Attorney General October 29, 2002 and the Board of Regents November 14, 2002.
 The organization is jointly governed between four community colleges in Western Kansas: Barton, Dodge City, Pratt and Seward County.
-The Consortium is governed by a separate executive board comprised of the related College Presidents.
-The initial investment made by each College was completely repaid to the respective Colleges in the form of dividends in January 2007.
+The Consortium is governed by a separate executive board comprised of the respective Colleges in the form of dividends in January 2007.
 The College approved a notice of termination of membership on March 23, 2021 and will cease membership on August 10, 2021.
 The College approved a notice of termination of membership on March 23, 2021 and will cease membership on August 10, 2021.